Probing the symmetry breaking of a light--matter system by an ancillary qubit

 Similar to the three-junction flux qubit~\cite{Mooij1999Science}, the five-junction flux qubit has both clockwise and counterclockwise persistent-current states.
 Away from the optimal point $\Phi_{\rm ext}=(n+\frac{1}{2})\Phi_0$, where $\Phi_{\rm ext}$ is the external flux threading the loop of the flux qubit, $\Phi_0=h/2e$ is the superconducting flux quantum, and $n$ is an integer, these two persistent-current states have an energy difference $\varepsilon=2I_p\delta\Phi_{\rm ext}$, depending on the maximum persistent current $I_p$ and the flux bias $\delta \Phi_{\rm ext} \equiv\Phi_{\rm ext} - (n+\frac{1}{2})\Phi_0$.
 Also, there is a barrier between these two persistent-current states, which removes their degeneracy at the optimal point by opening an energy gap $\Delta$.
 In the basis of eigenstates, the Hamiltonian of the flux qubit can be written as (setting $\hbar=1$) $H_q=\omega_q\sigma_z/2$, where $\omega_q=\sqrt{\Delta^2+\varepsilon^2}$ is the transition frequency of the qubit and $\sigma_z$ is a Pauli operator.
 The quantum two-level system is a good model for the flux qubit because of its relatively large anharmonicity.

 Compared to the coplanar-waveguide resonator, the lumped-element resonator has the advantage of only a single resonator mode~\cite{yoshihara2017superconducting}: $H_r=\omega_r a^\dag a$, where $\omega_r$ is the resonance frequency of the resonator mode.
 This $\omega_r$ is V-shaped versus $\delta\Phi_{\rm ext}$ around the optimal point~\cite{yoshihara2017superconducting} because the inductance across the qubit loop, as part of the total inductance of the lumped-element resonator, depends approximately linearly on $|\delta\Phi_{\rm ext}|$.
-The large JJ shared by the flux qubit and the lumped-element resonator acts as an effective inductance to produce an interaction between them, $H_{\rm int}=g[\cos\theta \, \sigma_z - \sin\theta \, \sigma_x](a^{\dag}+a)$, where $\tan\theta=\Delta/\varepsilon$, and $g=MI_pI_r$ is the coupling strength, with $M$ being the mutual inductance and $I_r$ the vacuum fluctuation current along the center conductor of the lumped-element resonator.
-When the qubit--resonator coupling is in the ultrastrong or deep-strong regime, one cannot apply the rotating-wave approximation (RWA) to $H_{\rm int}$, and the Hamiltonian of the qubit--resonator system is written as
+The large JJ shared by the flux qubit and the lumped-element resonator acts as an effective inductance to produce an interaction between them, $H_{\rm int}=g[\cos\theta \, \sigma_z - \sin\theta \, \sigma_x](a^{\dag}+a)$, where $\tan\theta=\Delta/\varepsilon$, and $g=MI_pI_r$ is the coupling strength, {with $M \approx L_c$ being the mutual inductance and $I_r = \sqrt{ \omega_r/2(L_0+L_c)}$ the vacuum fluctuation current along the center conductor of the lumped-element resonator, where $L_c$ is the inductance of the large JJ and $L_0$ is the geometry inductance.} When the qubit--resonator coupling is in the ultrastrong or deep-strong regime, one cannot apply the rotating-wave approximation (RWA) to $H_{\rm int}$, and the Hamiltonian of the qubit--resonator system is written as

 i.e., the generalized quantum Rabi model~\cite{Nori2017PhyRep}.